cruxprotocol/handbook/README.md

 ## 3 Solution

+We propose a solution centered around a user owned identity called CRUX ID.
 This identity is used in two distinct protocols - the CRUXPay Protocol & the CRUXGateway Protocol.
 CRUXPay tackles the problem of easy human readable identifiers for cryptocurrency addresses.
-CRUXConnect aims to bridge the gap between Wallets & Applications with a secure end-to-end encrypted communication channel and establishes a language for Wallets & Applications to understand each other.
+CRUXGateway aims to bridge the gap between Wallets & Applications with a secure end-to-end encrypted communication channel and establishes a language for Wallets & Applications to understand each other.

-### 3.1 Universal Identity - Crux ID
+### 3.1 Universal Identity - CRUX ID

 Our solution to the above outlined problems is centered around the concept of a Universal Identity owned by the User - called a CRUX ID.
 The CRUX ID is represented by a globally unique human readable name such as `emily@crux`.
 This human readable name is tied to a Private Key stored securely in any Wallet of the user's choice.